-How long do you have to pay alimony after a divorce judgment?
+How long do you have to pay alimony in a short or long marriage?

 For example, the typical alimony order states one person pays the other person alimony at a set amount each month until:

 - Death of either party,